patiencemanzen/patienceman-synca/README.md

 }
 ```
-Boom Boom, from now on, we are able send our email notification anytime, any place.
+Boom Boom 🎉, from now on, we are able send our email notification anytime, any place.
 So there is many feature comes with notifier, includes ```onQueue() ``` ```to($user1, $user2, ....) ```: let take a look;

 ```PHP